Rapid Reaction Corps – France

-The Rapid Reaction Corps — France (RRC-FR) is a corps headquarters, operating under the command of the French Army's Commandement de la Force et des Opérations Terrestres (Land Forces Command).
+The Rapid Reaction Corps — France (RRC-FR) was a corps headquarters, operating under the command of the French Army's Commandement de la Force et des Opérations Terrestres (Land Forces Command).
 It was established on 1 July 2005 by the French Army.
+On 1 January 2026, the Rapid Reaction Corps – France became 1st Army Corps (France).

-It is one of nine is NATO-certified corps headquarters and can command a national or multinational land component of between 60,000 and 120,000 personnel.
-The Corps HQ is designed to command forces under French, EU or NATO authority.
+It was one of nine is NATO-certified corps headquarters and can command a national or multinational land component of between 60,000 and 120,000 personnel.
+The Corps HQ was designed to command forces under French, EU or NATO authority.